Ceferin says virus is 'biggest crisis that football faced' - WHIZ News

 “But you shouldn’t forget about national associations because the sole source of revenue of national associations is mainly UEFA.
 So it will be a bit hard in a few months or years, but we will step together.
 And as I said, I’m very optimistic and we will solve the situation.”

-A working group will assess the financial landscape for football in Europe, while another explores solutions for competitions on hiatus — domestically and those run by UEFA like the Champions League.
+A working group will assess the financial landscape for football in Europe, while another explores solutions for competitions on hiatus — domestically and those run by UEFA like the Champions League, which has some last-16 fixtures still to complete.

 “We think that postponing the Euro is the only chance to get a chance to the national leagues and to all the club competitions to finish their competitions, but also that is not sure for now,” Ceferin said.
 “For the competition for sure it’s the best (to complete), but is it possible, concerning the calendar, which is extremely tight?
 It’s hard to say.”